-OUR Callanish theme for WordPress gets its name from the Standing Stones of Callanish on the Isle of Lewis in Scotland.
+Our Callanish theme for WordPress gets its name from the Standing Stones of Callanish on the Isle of Lewis in Scotland.
 The theme is designed as a base theme for the development of fully customised websites rather than as an off-the-shelf theme.
-But even in its base form, it comes with various user options for configuring the site design.
+But even in its base form, it comes with many site design settings.

 The theme runs on the Genesis Framework and makes use of the Advanced Custom Fields Pro plugin.
 If bought separately, these would cost over $100 with annual fees of $50, but are included with the Callanish theme.
 (As the software is supplied under our developer licence, it can only be used with our theme.)